 A word that I believe sums up how leaders should be in this age, is ‘Whole’.
 Great leaders are people who are ruled by faith and confidence.
 Who are free of the fear of not being good enough, of not being appreciated, seen or valued.
-Who are certain of their worth for the company and the world, because they see how their leadership creates space for their team members to grow into their sovereignty, or wholeness.
+Who are certain of their worth for the company and the world, because they see how their leadership creates space for their team members to grow into their wholeness, or sovereignty.

 I have seen and experienced the huge impact a leader has on their team.
 A great leader creates a team of people who are constantly moving closer to their absolute best.

-For most of us, it requires quite some soul searching, to get to that point.
+For most of us, it requires quite some soul searching to get to that point.

 Personal Development School

-The thing with leadership, and I am speaking from my own experience, is that leadership will challenge you exactly at the points where you are NOT yet whole.
+The thing with leadership, and I am speaking from my own experience, is that leadership will challenge you exactly where you are NOT yet whole.
 Leadership – like parenting – brings out the best and the worst in us.
 You could to even look at leadership as a ‘personal leadership seminar’ in itself.